 1. How employee supplemental income is taxed

-Just like regular wages, whenever you receive additional income like bonuses, commissions, or overtime pay, it is subject to federal income tax, Social Security tax, and Medicare tax.
-The amount of tax withheld depends on how your employer pays out your wages.
+Just like regular wages, whenever you receive additional income, like bonuses and commissions, it is subject to federal income tax, Social Security tax, and Medicare tax.
+The amount of tax withheld depends on how your employer pays your wages.
+This rule previously applied to overtime pay, but due to the One Big Beautiful Bill (OBBB) beginning in 2026 (taxes filed in 2026), you’ll be able to deduct up to $12,500 if filing single or up to $25,000 if filing jointly before federal taxes are calculated.

 When your employer pays you, they can either choose to combine or separate your supplemental wages from your regular wages.
 If your supplemental income is included with your regular wages, you will likely have taxes withheld at the same rate as your regular wages.